 Our Philosophy

-Here are some of our guiding tenets.
+Here are our original guiding tenets:

-Data visualization should show, not tell 📈
+Data visualization should show, not tell

 Many of the pioneers of data visualization tied the effectiveness of a graphic to its ability to accurately convey data.
 We think that's only part of it.
 Good data visualization should also inspire, captivate, and delight.
 Humans have a natural capacity for seeing trends and understanding causal relationships.
 On the other hand, we're terrible with lots of big numbers.
-Data visualization should help us with what we're bad at and empower us to do what we're good at.
+Data visualization should help us with what we're bad at and let us do what we're good at.

-Models should be fundamentally useful 🌧️
+Models should be fundamentally useful

 A weather forecast that's wrong most of the time is not a useful tool, regardless of how original and groundbreaking the underlying methodology is.